-- 1.1 On 11 July 2022, Cabinet agreed to create the Future of Westminster Commission ("the Commission") with a scope to review and make recommendations on the delivery of key council services to help deliver a Fairer Westminster for residents. - 1.2 The Future of Westminster Commission convened a core group and established four workstreams with additional Commission members (Housing, Economy & Employment, Energy & Green Transition, Fairness & Equality). - 1.3 Within the Housing Review, three lines of enquiry were created for the Commission to advise on: - increasing the supply of genuinely affordable housing to meet housing need in the city; - advise on options for improving the way the Council responds to homelessness and housing need; and - the quality of services provided to the Council's own tenants and leaseholders. - 1.4 The Commission will report on the other three worksteams separately in the coming months and this will represent a conclusion of the Commission's work. - 1.5 Appendix 1 sets out the headline recommendations proposed by the Commission and outlines the Council's responses to those recommendations. - 1.6 Appendix 2 is the final report of the Housing Review, which is provided for context.
+- 1.1 On 11 July 2022, Cabinet agreed to implement the Future of Westminster Commission ("the Commission") with a scope to review and make recommendations on the delivery of key council services to help deliver a Fairer Westminster for residents. - 1.2 The Future of Westminster Commission convened a core group and established four workstreams with additional Commission members (Housing, Economy & Employment, Energy & Green Transition, Fairness & Equality). - 1.3 Within the Housing Review, three lines of enquiry were created for the Commission to advise on: - increasing the supply of genuinely affordable housing to meet housing need in the city; - advise on options for improving the way the Council responds to homelessness and housing need; and - the quality of services provided to the Council's own tenants and leaseholders. - 1.4 The Commission will report on the other three worksteams separately in the coming months and this will represent a conclusion of the Commission's work. - 1.5 Appendix A sets out the headline recommendations proposed by the Commission and outlines the Council's responses to those recommendations.